chutney-testing/chutney-legacy/README.md

 -------------
 ## <a name="support"></a> Support

-We’re using [Discussions](https://github.com/chutney-testing/chutney/discussions) as a place to connect with others members of our - slow pace growing - community.
+We’re using [Discussions](https://github.com/chutney-testing/chutney/discussions) as a place to connect with members of our - slow pace growing - community.
 We hope that you:
   * Ask questions you’re wondering about,
   * Share ideas,
   * Engage with other community members,